backstage/backstage/docs/features/techdocs/extensions.md

 ### Log TechDocs Build phase details to console

-By default, the TechDocs build phase does not log out much information while building out TechDocs.
+By default, the TechDocs build phase logs to the UI, but does not log to the console.
 However, the `techdocsBuildsExtensionPoint` can be used to setup a custom Winston transport for TechDocs build logs.

 Here is an example of logging to console: